flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Using the keypad type in `3.1` and press LSK2R.

 ^^MCDU Planning^^

+!!! warning "A Note on Fuel Planning"

+    The *fuel planning* feature on the MCDU should only be used as a reference point before fueling the aircraft using the EFB.

+    Generating / using the value provided by this feature may not be accurate and does not actually load fuel into the aircraft.

 We can choose to have the MCDU provide a recommended amount of fuel for the planned flight.